 What is Lolita Fashion?

 Before starting, it is important to note that Lolita fashion is not related to the novel of the same name written in 1955.
-Although it is unfortunate that this is style shares the same name of the novel, many people believe that this style has a bad connotation to it due to it's name.
+Due to the novel and the fashion sharing the same name, people find to get the wrong idea in regards to the fashion.
 However, that is not the case.
 Lolita is a fashion subculture that originated in Japan is known for it's Victorian and Edwardian influenced clothing from the Rococo era.
 The fashion subculture is known to embody the aesthetic of cuteness in an elegant manner.
 It has different categories of style such as sweet, Gothic, punk, classic, and kodona.
 There are many more categories of style for a Lolita, but these are the most well known.

 A Quick Timeline of Lolita

-Lolita fashion does not have a clear origin, there are events to that led to the start of the fashion subculture.
+Lolita fashion does not have a clear origin, but there are events to that led to the start of the fashion subculture.
 In the late 1970s, Japan was experience a new social movement called Otome-kei, where Otome means maiden.
-This movement had influenced Lolita fashion later on since the maiden style for this movement looks similar to modern day Lolita fashion.
+This movement influenced Lolita fashion later on since the maiden style for this movement looks similar to modern day Lolita fashion.
 However, the rise in popularity in cuteness was already taking place in the early 1970s.
-Sanrio (the company that had created Hello Kitty) started experimenting with new designs to fit the kawaii style (where kawaii means cute in Japanese), which was becoming even more popular during the 1980s.
+Sanrio (the company that had created Hello Kitty) started experimenting with new designs to fit the kawaii style (kawaii meaning 'cute' in Japanese), which was becoming even more popular during the 1980s.
 After the Otome-kei trend, a new a style started emerging, called Doll-kei, the forerunner of Lolita fashion.